restqa/faker-plugin/README.md

 ### 1. Step definition

-A few built-in step definition will be enabled while using the plugin
+A few built-in step definition can be enabled while using the plugin

 Example: